Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script sets directory to home
+this script list the file of the current directory in long format